ohdsi-studies/TicagrelorVsClopidogrel/readme.md

 	launchEvidenceExplorer("/shinyData", blind = TRUE)
 	```

-  Note that you can save plots from within the Shiny app.
+  Note that you can save plots from within the Shiny app (You can do this by re-building the package).
 It is possible to view results from more than one database by applying `prepareForEvidenceExplorer` to the Results file from each database, and using the same data folder.
 Set `blind = FALSE` if you wish to be unblinded to the final results.

 License